Coalition agreement: emphasis on 'the value of water'

 Agenda-setting and focused on the environment

-In order to realize these ambitions, the board envisions a more agenda-setting and steering role for the water authority, working together with other authorities and partners to contribute to added value for the entire working area: as a single authority acting in the public interest while remaining mindful of its own responsibilities.
-The water board is increasingly collaborating with the surrounding area and focusing more strongly on water awareness among residents, in urban/built-up areas, and among young people.
+In order to realize these ambitions, the board envisions a more agenda-setting and steering role for the water authority together with other authorities and partners to contribute to added value for the entire region: as a single authority acting in the public interest while remaining mindful of its own responsibilities.
+The water authority increasingly water authority with the surrounding area and focusing more strongly on water awareness among residents, in urban/built-up areas, and among young people.

 Rising costs